Overview

 • You’re not a temporary employee, agency employee, or consultant.

-You’re able to participate in wellbeing programs, including the Employee Assistance Program.
+You’re able to participate in wellbeing programs, including the Employee Assistance Program and family planning benefits through Carrot (when enrolled in a Nutanix Medical plan).

 You aren’t eligible for any other benefits under the Plan.